 The number of tables: 0

-This paper presents a technical case study and the associated research software/hardware underpinning an educational research trial in which large touch-screen interfaces were used to facilitate collaborative interactions between primary school students at separate locations.
+This paper presents a technical case study and the associated research software/hardware underpinning an educational research trial in which large touchscreen interfaces were used to facilitate collaborative interactions between primary school students at separate locations.
 As part of the study, an application for supporting a collaborative classroom activity was created for the trial which allowed students at either location to transfer resources to the students at the other via a ‘flick' gesture.
 Building upon previous work from the SynergyNet project, the investigation required several novel innovations to the SynergyNet framework to enable it to support synchronous remote collaboration.
 This builds upon previous lab-based studies which were all predicated on co-located group collaboration.
 The innovations on this established research software/hardware stack enabled the first successful classroom collaboration activities between two separate locations within the United Kingdom using large touchscreen interfaces and suggests that the software provides the potential for innovative pedagogic practice and collaboration which would otherwise be impossible with conventional devices.

 Multi-touch devices, gestures, computer-supported collaborative learning, SynergyNet, networking, ICT